Should You Buy an Existing Business or Start Your Own?

 Putting Yourself in Position to Win the Race

-There are two things you should absolutely do the minute you buy an existing business:
+There are two things you should prioritize the moment you buy an existing business.

 1. Use social media to the fullest when you buy an existing business